richfelker/semitruck/README.md

 ![CAD diagram of Semitruck shaft](images/semitruck_og.png)

-The Semitruck is a *rigid* remote direct drive (RDD) extruder, utilizing a double Cardan shaft with printed joints, square carbon-fiber tube engaging with a slider gear assembly, and an ultra-compact worm-driven, large-diameter filament hob with dual idlers.
-This makes it possible to achieve, simultaneously:
+The Semitruck is a *rigid* remote direct drive (RDD) extruder based on printed Cardan joints, square carbon fiber shaft, and a coupling that transfers rotational force through ball bearings that can freely roll along the four faces of the square shaft.
+It comes in two variants:

+- OG Semitruck, where the vertical segment of the drive shaft engages with a fixed-position "slider gear" at the top of the printer and is free to move up and down, and

+- Semitruck Prime, with a telescoping double Cardan shaft coupled directly to the motor at the top of the printer.

+In either variant, the shaft drives an ultra-compact worm-based extruder on the toolhead.
+This makes it possible to achieve,
+simultaneously:

 - Extremely low moving mass
 - High extrusion speed